History of painting: 19th century: Neo-classicism, History painting, Romanticism, Impressionism, Post-Impressionism, Symbolism

 After Rococo there arose in the late 18th century, in architecture, and then in painting severe neo-classicism, best represented by such artists as David and his heir Ingres.
 Ingres' work already contains much of the sensuality, but none of the spontaneity, that was to characterize Romanticism.

 This movement turned its attention toward landscape and nature as well as the human figure and the supremacy of natural order above mankind's will.
-There is a pantheist philosophy (see Spinoza and Hegel) within this conception that opposes Enlightenment ideals by seeing mankind's destiny in a more tragic or pessimistic light.
+There is opposition to Enlightenment ideals, as humanity is seen being at the whim of nature's chaos.
 The idea that human beings are not above the forces of Nature is in contradiction to Ancient Greek and Renaissance ideals where mankind was above all things and owned his fate.
 This thinking led romantic artists to depict the sublime, ruined churches, shipwrecks, massacres and madness.

 By the mid-19th-century painters became liberated from the demands of their patronage to only depict scenes from religion, mythology, portraiture or history.
 The idea "art for art's sake" began to find expression in the work of painters like Francisco de Goya, John Constable, and J.M.W.
 Turner.
 Romantic painters saw landscape painting as an important genre to express the vanity of mankind in opposition to the grandeur of nature.
 Until then, landscape painting wasn't considered the most important genre for painters (like portraiture or history painting).
 But painters like J.M.W.
 Turner and Caspar David Friedrich managed to elevate landscape painting to an eminence rivalling history painting.